mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 The row spanning feature makes it possible for a cell to fill multiple rows in a single column.

 To enable, pass the `unstable_rowSpanning` prop to the Data Grid.
-The Data Grid will automatically merge consecutive cells with the repeating values in the same column.
+The Data Grid will automatically merge consecutive cells with repeating values in the same column, as shown in the demo below—switch off the toggle button to see the actual rows:

-In the following example, the row spanning causes the cells with the same values in a column to be merged.
-Switch off the toggle button to see actual rows.

 {{"demo": "RowSpanning.js", "bg": "inline", "defaultCodeOpen": false}}